 Prospective applicants should have a broad geoscience background and excellent written and oral communication skills.
 Although prior experience in public policy is not necessary, a demonstrable interest in applying science to solving public problems is desirable.
 A Ph.D. in geosciences, or a master's degree in geo-related engineering plus three years of professional engineering experience, is required by the time of appointment.
 Applicants must be U.S. citizens or already eligible to work in the United States.
 Individuals who are federal employees, active duty military, or foreign service personnel at the time of the application deadline are not eligible to apply.
 Applicants must also be a member of one of AGI's member societies, a list of which is available here.

 To apply, interested candidates must submit the following materials as a single document - Word (.doc or .docx) or PDF (.pdf) - using the instructions below by the deadline on February 2, 2020.

 A cover letter - The candidate's cover letter should include an addendum listing the society memberships with membership numbers, and the names and contact information of your three references.

 A statement of purpose - The statement of purpose should include your reasons for applying for this Fellowship, what you would bring to the Fellowship, and what you hope to gain from the Fellowship.
 It should be brief, no more than 1000 words in length.

 A curriculum vitae

-Three letters of reference - Letters of reference should be submitted through the reference online submission link or by regular mail
+Applicants must also provide three letters of reference.
+Letters of reference should be submitted by the application deadline using the instructions below or by regular mail to the address below.

 Several of AGI's member societies also sponsor congressional science fellowships.
 For more information please contact:

-The American Association for the Advancement of Science (AAAS), the American Institute of Physics, the American Society of Civil Engineers, the American Meteorological Society and other related societies offer similar Congressional Fellowships, and AAAS also offers Executive Branch Fellowships.
+The American Association for the Advancement of Science (AAAS), the American Institute of Physics, the American Society of Civil Engineers, and other related societies offer similar Congressional Fellowships, and AAAS also offers Executive Branch Fellowships.
 It is acceptable to apply for a position with more than one society in a given year.